cgrimshawdev26/hpc-sync/README.md

 ## Requirements

-- Python 3.9+
 - rsync installed on local machine
-- SSH access to HPC server
+- SSH access to server